 Indian aircraft technician crushed by landing gear

-KOLKATA: A trainee technician in India was crushed to death on Wednesday (Jul 10) by the landing gear flaps on an aircraft while conducting maintenance work, airline SpiceJet said.
+KOLKATA: A trainee technician in India was crushed to death just after midnight on Wednesday (Jul 10) by the landing gear flaps on an aircraft while conducting maintenance work, airline SpiceJet said.

 "Inadvertently, the main landing gear hydraulic door closed and he got stuck in between the hydraulic door flaps," SpiceJet said after the incident at Kolkata airport in eastern India.